lirantal/essential-nodejs-security-book/manuscript/secure-code-guidelines.md

 ## Input Validation

 These days attackers aim at application layers as they attempt to exploit vulnerable application code which isn't handling input correctly.
-Untrusted user input is the first line of defense for an application program code, and mitigating it early in the software development life-cycle is crucial in setting the security boundaries correctly and the foundations for a secure application design.
+Un-trusted user input is the first line of defense for an application program code, and mitigating it early in the software development life-cycle is crucial in setting the security boundaries correctly and the foundations for a secure application design.

-Failure of securely handling untrusted user input may result in:
+Failure of securely handling un-trusted user input may result in:

 * Injection attacks
 * Information Disclosure
 * Buffer Overflows leading to system compromise or memory leaks

 A program performs input validation to ensure that the received data structure is valid, and as-expected for further handling and manipulation.
-Untrusted data, such as that which is originating from user input, may contain malicious or invalid data which can lead the program to perform unwanted tasks or cause side-effects.
+Un-trusted data, such as that which is originating from user input, may contain malicious or invalid data which can lead the program to perform unwanted tasks or cause side-effects.

 Due to JavaScript's loosely typed nature, it is required to follow input validation in particular order for safety: